 Located on the north side of the Arkansas River, this park offers picturesque views, lighted walkways and a jogging/fitness trail.
 North River Landing off I-30 near the Broadway exit is a large boat launching ramp.
 It is a part of the Arkansas River Trail which connects to the Junction Bridge Pedestrian & Bicycling Bridge.
 Seven interpretive panels commemorating the Cherokee Trail of Tears and similar forced migrations by the other Four Civilized Tribes are located along the path.
 The site is located in the immediate vicinity of a large number of (north-south) land migration routes and (east-west) water migration routes for the Cherokee and other southeastern tribes during the 1830s and 1840s.

-Historic Blue Spring, which was a common travel stop on the Trail of Tears, pours 38 million gallons of water each day into its trout-stocked, vivid blue lagoon.
-View the historic film, stroll the garden paths and visit the bluff shelter on the National Register.
-The new gardens demonstrate crops, plants, flowers and healing herbs at home in the Ozarks.
+Historic Blue Spring, a stop on the Trail of Tears, pours 38 million gallons of water each day into its trout-stocked lagoon.
+View the historic film, stroll the garden paths and visit the bluff shelter on the National Register of Historic Places.

 Located on the University of Arkansas at Little Rock campus, the center is the largest assemblage of Native American expression in the world.
 Searchable, on-line archives and library catalogs; mission of the program is to acquire and preserve the writings and ideas of Native North Americans.
 Open to the public Monday-Friday, 8 a.m.-5 p.m.
 Trail of Tears Park is 4.5 acres planted with native trees, grasses, and other species that travelers along the trail might have seen and experienced.